 As roofing contractors, we should be fully aware of the dangers that come with working on roofs.
 It is our duty not only to keep ourselves safe but those around us as well with the proper roof safety.
 On-the-job falls, mainly roof falls, account for the largest percentage of fatalities in the construction industry.
 This makes it all the more important to keep following safety procedures and offer continuing education and training to all employees.

 OSHA has a very helpful brochure with more detailed procedures and safety guidelines that should be implemented within your construction company and at every worksite.
 A significant section is the one on how to use a Personal Fall Arrest System (PFAS), including how to install a roof anchor, use a safety harness, and keep your work area free of hazards.
-You can find the brochure here.

 27 Roofing Safety Tips to Keep You and Your Team Safe